MicrosoftDocs/power-platform/power-platform/well-architected/security/segmentation.md

 ---
-title: Recommendations for building a segmentation strategy
+title: Build a segmentation strategy recommendation
-description: Learn about the recommendations for building a unified segmentation strategy using perimeters and isolation boundaries.
+description: Learn how to create intentional segmentation in your architecture and workload design.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft